M4n1us/franz-microsoft-to-do/README.md

 * Windows: `%appdata%/Franz/recipes/`
 * Linux: `~/.config/Franz/recipes/`

+Create a `dev` folder.

+Open it.

-Create `micrososft-to-do` folder inside the Franz recipe folder.
+Create `micrososft-to-do` folder inside of the newly created `dev` folder.

 Insert the contents of the repository into the newly created `micrososft-to-do` folder.